Mistweaver Monk Rotation Guide – Legion 7.3

-This section of the Mistweaver Monk guide provides an overview of all spec abilities, when and how to use them.
+This section of the Mistweaver Monk guide provides an overview of all spec abilities, as well as when and how to use them in the Mistweaver Monk Rotation.
 This guide is written by

 , Mistweaver in Antisocial Club on Hyjal, main author and theorycrafter of the Mistweaver side of

 website, and the Mistweaver admin of the Peak of Serenity class discord server, and is up to date for Patch 7.2.5.

 also heal the primary target for an additional amount, based on your Mastery rating.
 This amount is a percentage of your spell power.
 If you have 200% Mastery and 500 spell power, then your Mastery will heal for 1000 health.

 : A spell that channels on whoever we target and heal with

 .
 Heals for a small amount very rapidly, for free, as long as its channel isn't interrupted.

 : A single target HoT that will jump if it heals a target at full health.
 There is also a 4% chance each time